Mich0165/SpotifyToExcel/README.md

 Visit the Spotify Developer Dashboard

-Log in with your Spotify account.
+Log in with your Spotify account

-Click "Create an App"
+Click Create an App

-Enter any App name and App description (examples below).
+Enter any App name and App description (examples below)

 For Redirect URI, add exactly:

 http://127.0.0.1:8888/callback/

-Then click Save
+Click Save

-After creation, you'll see your Client ID and Client Secret on the app page.
+After creation, you'll see your Client ID and Client Secret on the app page

 Example App Name and Description:
 App Name: Spotify Playlist Exporter
 Description: A simple app to export Spotify playlist data to Excel

 ## Step 5: Configure your environment variables
-Create a .env file in the project root:
+Create a .env file in the project root with the following content:

 SPOTIPY_CLIENT_ID=your_client_id_here